wpexplorer/search-by-custom-fields/README.md

 # Search by Custom Fields WordPress Plugin
 A little plugin that allows you to search by custom fields in WordPress.
+Based on our [How to Include Custom Field Values in WordPress Search](https://www.wpexplorer.com/wpex_dev_tutorials/how-to-include-custom-field-values-in-wordpress-search/) tutorial.